ysdn2019/Graduates-List/graduates/melosha-ratnasingham.md

 ---
 path: /work/mis-match-packaging
 graduate: Melosha Ratnasingham
-mainimg: /assets/work/Ratnasingham_Melosha_project2_web_main.png
+cover: /assets/work/Ratnasingham_Melosha_project2_web_main.png
-thumbnailimg: /assets/work/Ratnasingham_Melosha_project2_web_thumbnail.png
+thumbnail: /assets/work/Ratnasingham_Melosha_project2_web_thumbnail.png
 title: Mis-Match Packaging
 groupmembers:
-fields: Branding, Illustration, Packaging
+category: Branding, Illustration, Packaging
 mediumdimensions:
 description: Mis-Match is a sock brand that focuses on matching unconventional items together to create new ideas and spark imagination.
 The packaging is influenced by vintage matchbox design, however, contains two pairs of socks.
 It incorporates both ideas of matchboxes and mismatched pairs of socks, resulting in a creative brand.
 digitallink: